nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Current Issue:** Names containing symbols like `@` and parentheses (e.g., `John @ Doe` or `Jane (Admin) Smith`) are currently incompatible with the `add`, `edit`, and `filter` commands because support for these characters has not been implemented yet.
 Although such cases are rare, the current name validation regex excludes these symbols.

 **Technical Impact:**
 - There are no anticipated issues with allowing these symbols in names.
-TThe main reason for not supporting these symbols is the low frequency of such cases, making it a lower priority for development.
+The main reason for not supporting these symbols is the low frequency of such cases, making it a lower priority for development.

 **Status:** Scheduled for future release as an enhancement to improve flexibility in name handling, allowing a broader range of symbols in user inputs.